kawansoft/SympleGit-Java/README.md

 Internally, the Git process is executed within a thread using `java.util.concurrent.Future`, enabling controlled termination of operations.
 However, it's important to note that while this stops the process, the thread itself may continue running until it reaches a natural stopping point.

-When the specified timeout is reached, GitCommander (or the Facilitator API) throws an unchecked exception, `UncheckedTimeoutException`.
+When the specified timeout is reached, GitCommander (or the Facilitator API) throws an unchecked exception, [UncheckedTimeoutException](https://www.symplegit.com/rest/soft/v1.0/javadoc/com/symplegit/api/exception/UncheckedTimeoutException.html).
 This mechanism ensures that operations do not exceed the predefined time limit.

 ### Releasing Resources by Closing the SympleGit Instance